Creating a Unified COVID-19 Global Resource in Record Time

 Implementing a Real-Time Open Source Data Lake

-The first two releases of the C3.ai COVID-19 Data Lake integrate data from 22 different sources, and the Data Lake is designed to grow and scale over time.
+The C3 AI COVID-19 Data Lake integrates data from 40 different sources, and the Data Lake is designed to grow and scale over time.
 We anticipate making additional data sources available every few weeks.
-The current release of the C3.ai COVID-19 Data Lake has already generated significant interest.
+We anticipate making additional data sources available every few weeks.
+The current release of the C3 AI COVID-19 Data Lake has already generated significant interest.

 We anticipate this integrated data lake will help address a wide range of public and private sector problems, including: